Dwight Peck's personal Web site

 Dr Pirri bushwhacking the forests of the Jura, with confidence.

-He says that he's guiding us to the Crêt de la Neuve, unerringly but by a roundabout route, but frankly, he's completely lost.
+He is guiding us to the Crêt de la Neuve, unerringly but by a roundabout route; but frankly, I think he's lost.

-Dr Peck employs cajolery, ridicule, senseless bribes, and even blackmail to get Dr Pirri to continue to the Crêt, all to no avail.
-Blackmail never works with Dr Pirri, since the worst is well known already.
+Mr Peck employs cajolery, ridicule, senseless bribes, and even blackmail to get Dr Pirri to continue to la Neuve, but no avail.
+Blackmail never works with Dr Pirri; the worst is well known already.

 The beautiful meadows near La Neuve on 25 January 2003.